 Whereas (contrast that with) other economies in other countries, an infrastructure development plan and subsequent execution and boom means creation of jobs or supporting existing businesses by and through purchases of materials that are, in large part, locally produced and sourced – a myriad businesses dealing in making and producing and selling [of] construction materials.
 Think of the whole supply chain involved and the opportunities created within the local economies by an infrastructure boom.

 Africans are spending money out of their own local economies into, largely European and Chinese and other foreign economies, importing everything from simple, perhaps and arguably necessary – depending on how they determine what is “necessary” for[to] their needs – to basic and of course luxury, largely, status consumer goods that have no value and as such, add no economic value to their economies.

-The net effect of this, of course, is that those african economies from which money is taken and spent out are impoverished or at least, suffer an obvious equal reduction in their fund [cash] capacity; while those in which that money is taken to and spent, benefit from this foreign in flow of (african) funds and grow richer and improve the welfare of the people in the recipient economies.
+The net effect of this, of course, is that those African economies from which money is taken and spent out, are impoverished or at least, suffer an obvious equal reduction in their fund [cash] capacity; not only significantly reducing their foreign reserves but also contributing to the wide impoverishment of their citizens.
+While those in which that money is taken to and spent, benefit from this foreign in flow of (African) funds and grow richer and improve the welfare of the people in the recipient economies.

-It is a fact that, most of massive and lucrative infrastructure projects in Africa are, more often than not, planned, managed and implemented by foreigners; from a project manager, supervisor down to manual labourers consequently denying ordinary Africans – the local labour force and skills, economic opportunities and consequently leaving or indeed, systematically and systemically planning them out of the “economic” pie created by the infrastructure boom within their own supposed economies and countries.
+It is a fact that most of massive and lucrative infrastructure projects in Africa are, more often than not, planned, managed and implemented by foreigners; from a project manager, supervisor down to manual labourers consequently denying ordinary Africans – the local labour force and skills – economic opportunities.
+Consequently leaving or indeed, systematically and systemically planning the local labour force and skills out of the “economic” pie created by the infrastructure boom within their own supposed economies and countries.